zakjan/objectpath/README.md

 **JSONPath**

 - *(blocker)* doesn't use array filter result as context for further traversing, see https://github.com/json-path/JsonPath/issues/272
-- *(blocker)* language-specific implementations are completely separate, they differ slightly in edge cases
+- *(blocker)* language-specific implementations are completely separate, they differ slightly in edge cases and path preprocessing is needed to make it behave consistently
-- requires unintuitive `$.` in begining
+- requires root reference `$.` in begining

 **XPath**

-- *(blocker)* language-specific implementations are completely separate
+- language-specific implementations are completely separate
 - too different from JS syntax

 **SpEL**

-- *(blocker)* language-specific implementations are completely separate
+- language-specific implementations are completely separate

 **lodash.get, JSONata, JSPath, dot-prop**